The Man Who Wasn't There (2001 film): Development

 The Coen brothers began writing the script in the mid-1990s, after filming The Big Lebowski.
-The brothers moved to Ireland — where Frances McDormand was working—to continue writing.
-The Coens sent the script to producers Eric Fellner and Tim Bevan of Working Title; they intended to start production in 1999, but taking advantage of the availability of George Clooney, they dedicated themselves to O Brother, Where Art Thou?
-Thereafter they continued with The Man Who Wasn't There.
-The project was financed independently by Working Title, who raised an approximate budget of $20 million.
+The brothers moved to Ireland — where Frances McDormand was working — to continue writing.
+The Coens sent the script to producers Eric Fellner and Tim Bevan of Working Title; they intended to start production in 1999, but taking advantage of George Clooney's availability, they dedicated themselves to O Brother, Where Art Thou?
+Following completion of O Brother, The Man Who Wasn't There was financed independently by Working Title, Gramercy Pictures, and Good Machine, raising an approximate budget of $20 million.

-The Coens wrote the characters of Doris and Frank for McDormand and Michael Badalucco, respectively.
-The directors grabbed Thornton, an actor with whom they had not worked before, for the title role.
-He accepted the role before reading the script: "I knew that it would be good.
+The Coens wrote the characters of Doris and Frank for McDormand and Michael Badalucco, respectively, and cast Billy Bob Thornton, an actor with whom they had not worked before, for the title role.
+Thornton accepted the role before reading the script: "I knew that it would be good.
 There are certain people you know you can't go wrong with."
-The Coens convinced Gandolfini to be the boss.
-Jon Polito and Tony Shalhoub, two other actors already known to the Coens, joined the cast, followed by Adam Alexi-Malle, Katherine Borowitz, Richard Jenkins, and Johansson.
-Jenkins initially declined the opportunity to star because he had been rejected from three previous productions of the Coens.
-However, the directors eventually chose him for the role.
-Bill Murray was considered for the role that would ultimately be Thornton's.
+The Coens had to convince James Gandolfini, who had just finished filming The Mexican and was about to return to The Sopranos, to join the cast as Big Dave Brewster; he finally agreed after reading the script and finding Big Dave "different from anything else I've ever done.
+He's kind of a big lug, a bit of a loudmouth, and clotheshorse kind of guy."
+Coens regulars Jon Polito and Tony Shalhoub soon joined the cast, followed by Adam Alexi-Malle, Katherine Borowitz, Richard Jenkins, and Scarlett Johansson.
+Jenkins initially declined the casting call because he had been rejected from three previous Coen productions.